Thibault0710/experiments/mnist_generator/README.md

 - Using a VAE (from the `vae` folder)
 - Direct generation in pixel space

-Both models have comparable architectures and number of parameters, and are not conditioned on the digit.

 ## Results
 - Visually, the VAE-based approach performs significantly better than direct pixel-space generation